Tesla, Twitter shares drop as Elon Musk’s legal issues grow

 Musk recently lost a bid to have the settlement thrown out on grounds that it violated his First Amendment free speech rights.

-Since Musk made his $54.20 per share offer to buy Twitter public on April 14, the shares are exactly the same price – $45.08.
+Since Musk made his $54.20 per share offer to buy Twitter public on April 14, the shares are exactly the same price — $45.08.
 Analysts say that’s an indication of investor skepticism that the deal will go through even though Musk has lined up financing.
-Twitter shares are up 4.3 per cent year to date.
+Twitter shares are up 4.3% year to date.

-Tesla shares, however, are down 26 per cent since the April 14 offer, partly on fears that Musk will become distracted as Tesla, which is headquartered in Austin, Texas, opens two new factories and deals with supply chain issues.
-The shares have tumbled more than 30 per cent so far this year.
+Tesla shares, however, are down 26% since the April 14 offer, partly on fears that Musk will become distracted as Tesla, which is headquartered in Austin, Texas, opens two new factories and deals with supply chain issues.
+The shares have tumbled more than 30% so far this year.

 Be smart with your money.
 Get the latest investing insights delivered right to your inbox three times a week, with the Globe Investor newsletter.
 Sign up today.